pantheon-systems/documentation/source/content/add-client-site.md

 contributors: [edwardangert]
 searchboost: 150
 ---
-[Partner Agencies](https://pantheon.io/plans/partner-program) on Pantheon receive additional levels of support and [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing) for themselves and their clients.
+<ExternalLink text="Partner Agencies" link="https://pantheon.io/plans/partner-program"/> on Pantheon receive additional levels of support and [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing) for themselves and their clients.
 This doc explains how to share those benefits by adding a client's site to your Agency.

 While many of these steps are followed through the normal course of an Agency-Client relationship.
 We've collected them here as a quick reference.